bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 #### package.json scripts

-To save time, lets add some useful scripts to our `package.json` file.
+To save time, let's add some useful scripts to our `package.json` file.

 ```json
 {